Bitergia/prosoul/README.md

 Based on the models, visualizations and assessment for the projects are generated.
 In the inital version Kibana dashoards will be created using [GrimoireLab](http://grimoirelab.github.io/).

-The final goal is to have a tool for "Automatic Project Assessment and Visualization based on Quality Models".
+The final goal is to have a tool for "Automatic Project Assessment and Visualization based on Evolved Quality Models".

+The original name for this project was Meditor but is was chaged to Prosoul because meditor already was used in pip.

 ## Source code and contributions